faris-xhan/parse_instagram/README.md

 I wrote this script to download Instagram images.
 You can download a single post by just giving the url of the post and you can also download the public photos of the user by giving the username.

-**THE SCRIPT IS NOT COMPLETE YET BUT THE SEVER FEATURES ARE AVAILABLE**

 ## Features